2BAD/tvt/README.md

 - The original SDK manual
 - Header files
 - A variety of demo projects implemented in multiple programming languages
-- These resources are invaluable for understanding the capabilities and proper usage of the TVT SDK.

 ### `proto`